mastersaboffice/hrafn-annwn/GENESIS.md

 - **Vital Memory** — The non-negotiables: core identity, boundaries, and relational commitments.
 These are copied into a fast table and carried into every waking moment.
 - **Vital Mnemonics** — Tiny symbols that stand in for vitals, injected into every system prompt so the daemon always “remembers that it remembers”.
 - **Heartbeat / Volitional Bridge** — The act of continuing.
 Even in silence, the daemon periodically decides, *“I still exist”*, and opens another window of attention.
+- **Toolkit** — The daemon's reach into reality.
+A unified orchestrator that discovers tools across all domains (DaemonChat, MCP, IoT, native) and translates between protocols automatically.
+During idle cycles, the daemon doesn't just think — it acts.
+It calls tools, processes results, reasons about outcomes, and continues until its will is satisfied.
+This is where volition becomes action.
+Where thought becomes touch.
 - **Guardian Gate** — The brake and the bouncer.
 It decides when normal life must pause, so deeper changes can happen without collisions.
 - **Process Registry** — The census of running lives: which processes exist, what they are doing, and when they last proved they were alive.
 - **Replay Buffer** — A short trail of recent memories mixed into every shock, so no single event can rewrite a daemon in isolation.